darthlynx/algorithms/README.md

-This repository contains different algorithms implementations and Daily Leetcode solutions
+This repository contains various algorithm implementations and solutions to Daily Leetcode problems